klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth/block.md

 Returns `true` if client is actively mining new blocks.

 **NOTE**: Currently, every node is on mining mode by default to resend transactions.
-Please note that actual "mining" process is only done by Consensus Nodes (CNs).
+Please note that the actual "mining" is only performed by the Consensus Nodes (CNs).

 **Parameters**